Azure/deployment-stacks/TUTORIAL.md

 > [!NOTE]
-> If you run `az stack sub delete` without the `--delete-all`, `--delete-resource-groups`, or `--delete-resources` parameters, the managed resources will be detached (unmanaged), but not deleted.
+> If you run `az stack sub delete` without the `--delete-all`, `--delete-resource-groups`, or `--delete-resources` parameters, the managed resources will be detached but not deleted.

 ```azurecli
 az stack sub delete `